defgsus/blog/blog/_posts/2021/2021-09-05-ebay-push-notification-verification-in-python.md

 **If you delete your ebay account (or however this notification is triggered) your login name will be posted to every ebay-connected applications in the world.**

-Here's a time series for the last few days (resampled to a 30 minutes interval):
+Here's a time series for the last few days resampled to a 1 hour interval ([csv file](https://github.com/defgsus/blog/blob/master/src/general/ebay-deletion-requests.csv)):